VenalityXT/PowerShell-System-Baseline-Report/README.md

 ---

-## **Step 1: Open PowerShell ISE & Create a New Script**
+### **Step 1: Open PowerShell ISE & Prepare the Script Environment**

-Launch **PowerShell ISE** in Administrator mode to allow access to system-level commands.
-Use the *New Script* button to create a blank `.ps1` file where the report logic will be written.
+PowerShell ISE provides a dedicated workspace for writing and testing PowerShell scripts.
+Running it with administrative privileges ensures the script can access system-level information such as disk properties, OS metadata, and environment variables.

 <img width="904" height="76" alt="image" src="https://github.com/user-attachments/assets/739b4956-4b6f-43cc-af52-b1ad832ee5ba" />

+The editor is divided into two main sections:

+- **Script Pane** — where the `.ps1` file is written and saved
+- **Console Pane** — where script output is displayed during execution

+This setup makes it easy to draft, test, and refine the script while inspecting objects in real time.
+It’s especially useful for reporting tasks that rely on cmdlets returning structured data, such as OS details or drive statistics.

 ---